 - Difficult to get good quality

-According to your business sector, this method is more or less appropriate.
-In some cases, the theme can easily be suited to “buzzwords”.
-You have therefore to be able to offer content regularly in order to maintain popularity.
-Another method, which remains the most qualitative: produce premium content which is going to position itself on strategic keywords over a long term.
-The challenge is to impose yourself as being a reference in your sector with the aim of regularly obtaining quality links.
-Being located in a niche or being a player in a sector in full growth can clearly make the task easier for you.
+Depending on your business industry, this method can be more or less risky.
+Some topics are better suited to “buzzwords” than others.
+Therefore you must provide content consistently to maintain popularity.
+Another method, which is the most qualitative: produce premium content to rank on strategic keywords over the long term.
+The aim is to become a reference in your industry and to regularly get new quality links.
+Being in a niche or in an industry in full growth can clearly make the task easier for you.

-In all cases, the production of ultra-quality content marketing is an essential condition if you wish to make your strategy grow!
+In any case, the production of high-quality marketing content is essential if you want to grow your strategy!

-Long and tedious, but free and totally controllable, crafting links appears to be very effective too.
+Long and tedious, but free and under you control, creating links yourself can be very efficient too.

-To develop your link building, you can launch a search by criteria basing ourself on the notion of Footprint.
-By using a selection of Footprints, you can very easily identify interesting platforms, forums, press release websites and thematic blogs.
-Once the search work has been carried out, you just have to go and leave some little links here and there… These links are easy to obtain and free, but their SEO impact remains relatively low.
+To grow your link building, you can search by criteria based on the Footprint concept.
+You first need to identify interesting platforms, forums, press release websites and blogs.
+Once you have done this research, all you have to do is leave a few links here and there… These links are easy to get and free, but their SEO impact remains relatively low.

-For an efficient search using Footprints, you must absolutely control the subtleties of Google searching with Boolean operators.
+For an efficient search using Footprints, you must fully understand the subtleties of Google search with Boolean operators.